invariantlabs-ai/docs/docs/guardrails/code-validation.md

 | `.description` | `str`         | Description of the issue.                        |
 | `.severity`    | `CodeSeverity` | Severity of the issue (e.g., "HIGH", "MEDIUM").  |

----

 ### Example Usage

 Use semgrep to perform deep static analysis and identify potential vulnerabilities, bad practices, or policy violations in code.
-It complements python_code by enabling more powerful pattern-based detection.
+It complements `python_code` by enabling more powerful pattern-based detection.

-**Example:** Detecting Dangerous Patterns in Python Code
+**Example:** Detecting dangerous patterns in Python code.
 ```guardrail
 from invariant.detectors import semgrep